Cyber-Chic/prettycoinz/README.md

 *   **Aesthetic Review:** Evaluative tracking of non-benchmark assets based on **Aesthetic Alpha** and historical auction performance.
 *   **Protocol:** The Kindness Awareness Campaign (Ben’s Bells Coins) 💎

+> **Institutional Note:** While media archives may utilize broader categorical titles (e.g., "Librarian"), this repository maintains signal integrity by noting that these strategic equity systems were developed during the Principal Investigator's tenure as a **Paralibrarian**.

 ---

 ### [ 🧪 THE INQUIRY: POSITIVE ZERO IN PRACTICE ]